andrewpatrickdu/domain-adaptation-cloud-detection/README.md

 ```

 ## Updating the source model to the target domain via offline adaptation (bandwidth efficient SDA)
-There are three main python scripts used to update a source model in the offline adaptation setting:
+There are three python scripts used to update a source model in the offline adaptation setting:

 * ```generate_mask.py``` - defines functions used to calculate the FISH Mask.
 * ```fish-mask-cloudscout.py``` - used to update the CloudScout or CloudScout8 model.